Bali Travel Guide: Swings, Temples, and Beaches

 I arrived late morning, and the queue was already LONG.
 The swing sits at the cliff’s edge overlooking a jungle that slopes toward a curving river—the views are legitimately stunning.

-The downside: I waited 45 minutes in direct sun.
+The downside: I waited 45 minutes in a crowded area, then in direct sunlight.
 Arrive at 7 AM if you can.

 girls raising hands at bali heaven's gate Bali